The author is a great enthusiast of swimming and his passion has driven him to explore many such places in the city.

 If you are facing problems like tearing, stuttering, slow or choppy playback in playing high definition movies and videos, particularly the MP4 and mkv format, then this article can provide a solution to it.

-The cause of this slow or choppy playback is usually slow processor speed and less memory but you can still solve it.
-I personally did experience the same problem when I tried to play 720p mp4 video files on my computer and found a working solution to this problem after 2 hours of searching, which I would like to share with you.
+The cause of this slow or choppy playback is usually slow processor speed and less memory, but you can still solve it.
+I personally experienced the same problem when I tried to play 720p mp4 video files on my computer and found a working solution to this problem after two hours of searching, which I would like to share with you.

-This slow or choppy playback can be solved by changing the render type your player.
-Instructions for which are given below.
+This slow or choppy playback can be solved by changing the render type of your player.
+Instructions are given below.

 1. Get the Correct Media Player

-- If you are using VLC player to play your videos then stop using it because it takes a lot of memory resources to run.
-It is surely unable to play most HD mp4 videos smoothly on slow computers (those with 1Ghz processor or below).
+- If you are using VLC player to play your videos, then stop using it because it takes a lot of memory resources to run.
+It is unable to play most HD MP4 videos smoothly on slow computers (those with a 1Ghz processor or below).

-- VLC can play almost all media formats but it does not mean that its codecs are equally efficient at playing all of them.
+- VLC can play almost all media formats, but that doesn't mean its codecs are equally efficient at playing all of them.

-- Instead of VLC use Media Player Classic and the K-lite codec pack.
-MPC can also play every video format available and is better then VLC at playing Mp4 videos.
-You can easily download K-lite codec pack free from the internet.
+- Instead of VLC, use Media Player Classic and the K-lite codec pack.
+MPC can also play every video format available and is better than VLC at playing MP4 videos.
+You can easily download the K-lite codec pack free from the internet.